mar10/stressor/docs/sphinx/tutorial.rst

 results and statistics. |br|
 Alternativly include the **Python `stressor` package** in your project, define, configure, and run the scenario programmatically.

+The *CLI* can open a **monitor** application that displays the current execution statistics in real time.

 Architecture